jonidaniel/piquote/README.md

 ## About Piquote

-- Users see random images with relevant quotes by pressing a button
+- Users see random images with random quotes by pressing a button
 - Utilizes AJAX technique in fetching data from two different API's
-- Implemented using jQuery statements in particular
+- Implemented using jQuery syntax in particular
 - Developed for the [Laurea UAS](https://www.laurea.fi) course Web-sovellusten kehittäminen Javascriptillä TO00BL10-3025

 ## Screenshots